aLucaz/aLucaz/README.md

 # Hello 👋

-I'm Arturo Lucas, Software Engineer from Huánuco, Perú.
+I'm Arturo Lucas, I'm from Perú and I'm a Software Engineer.